Career & Technical Education

 Through this program, you will gain valuable work experience within a reputable company, which you can add to your professional resume.
 Upon graduation from high school, you will be much more likely to be get hired for jobs if you have impressive work experience on your resume.
 You'll also gain exposure to the exciting world of work, and learn more about potential career paths for your future.

+Students must be in grades 10-12 and submit an application.
 All participants must submit a $25 registration fee to secure their spot and help cover the cost of lunch and transportation.
 If the registration fee presents a financial burden participants/guardians may contact Ondrea Austin to discuss scholarship options.

 Ondrea Austin, Lead Workforce Development Coordinator